-As you’re likely already aware, End of Financial Year (EOFY) in Australia is quickly approaching!
+As you’re likely already aware, End of Financial Year (EOFY) is quickly approaching!

 EOFY can be a hectic time of year for both advisors and their clients, which is why it’s important to help clients get organised.
 Moreover, EOFY is a great opportunity to step into the advisor role and help your clients plan for next year.

-To provide a few quick and effective tips to help your clients get organised for EOFY, we reached out to Steph Hinds, Head Ninja at Growthwise (an advisory firm based in Newcastle, NSW).
+To provide a few quick and effective tips to help your clients get organised for EOFY, we reached out to Steph Hinds, Head Ninja at Growthwise.

 Read Steph’s expert tips below!